HewlettPackard/swarm-learning/docs/FAQ.md

 ## What are the components of Swarm Learning?

-Swarm Learning has 4 types of components, connected to form a network.
-They are Swarm Learning nodes, Swarm Network nodes, SPIRE Server nodes, and License Server nodes.
+Swarm Learning has 5 types of components, connected to form a network.
+They are Swarm Learning nodes, Swarm Network nodes, Swarm Learning Command Interface nodes, SPIRE Server nodes, and License Server nodes.
 Refer the Swarm Learning cookbook for more details.

 ## What is the License server node?